atumajoel73/Morning-Stack-Intern-3/README.md

 -Bullet points
 -Paragraph
 ## about me
-I am an intern of Morning Stack, i want to learn , front end technogies , Javascript, CSS, and HTML to become a skillfull software developer, and be able to complete one of the biggest projects at hand i.e creating a mobile app dedicated to the abia green bus project.To help track bus time frames and terminals.
-And also i will like to share  my knowledge with my colleague in Morning Stack.
+I am an intern of Morning Stack ICT, i want to learn frontend technogies, like HTML, CSS and JS to become a skillfull software developer, and be able to participate one of the biggest secondary project at hands, the Abia green project.
+To help with bus pass payment, track bus time frames and terminals.
+And also i will like to share my knowledge with my colleagues in Morning Stack club.